 Has he has come on class timely?

-I hope you have now no problem in understanding present perfect tense and its negative and interrogative structure.
+I hope you have now no problem in understanding negative and interrogative structure.

 Now, I would like to tell you some important facts of this tense in which you will get the right and authentic direction of the usages of present perfect tense.

 In English language, there are some certain words or phrases which are the markers of present perfect tense.
-Yes, by memorizing these words, you can easily identify present perfect tense.
+Yes, by memorizing these words, you can easily identify this tense.